 What great events mark the opening of the nineteenth century?
-The union with great Britain and Ireland: Bonaparte (unquestionably a manof great abilities) was chosen chief consul of the French republic for life; this title was afterwards exchanged for that of Emperor.
+The union with great Britain and Ireland: Bonaparte (unquestionably a man of great abilities) was chosen chief consul of the French republic for life; this title was afterwards exchanged for that of Emperor.
 The battle of Copenhagen and Alexandria; after the latter, the French were compelled to evacuate Egypt.
 In 1802, peace was signed between England and France, and the catholic religion publicly restored in the French dominions.
-What have been the chief improvements in this reign of George the third; Electricity, by the discoveries of doctors Franklin and Priestley, brought to great perfection: academy of painting established: air balloons invented:
+What have been the chief improvements in this reign of George the third; Electricity, by the discoveries of doctors Franklin and Priestley, brought to great perfection: academy of painting established : air balloons invented;

 and telegraphs used, though known in the time of Ptolemy : the arts and sciences have received every possible encouragement from the present king, and the many improvements in them under this reign, are too numerous to particularize in a work of this nature.
 Name a few of the most distinguished authors since the accession of the line of Hanover.
-Bentley, the critic; Thomson, Shenstone, Young, Akenside, Chatterton, Gray, Goldsmith, Mickle, Warton, Burns, and Cowper, poets; Watts, Sherlock, Hoadley, Leland, Lardner, Jortin, Warburton, Newton, Kennicott, Lowth, Price, Kippis, and Blair, divines; Fielding, Richardson, Sterne, and Smollett, novelists; Lyttleton, Hume, Robertson, and Gibbon, historians; Ramsey, Chesterfield, Johnson, Hawkesworth, Burke, and Melmoth, wrote chiefly on miscellaneous subjects ; Johnson excelled also as a poet and biographer.
+Bentley, the critic; Thomson, Shenstone, Young, Akenside, Chatterton, Gray, Goldsmith, Mickle, Warton, Burns, and Cowper, poets; Watts, Sherlock, Hoadley, Leland, Lardner, Jortin, Warburton, Newton, Kennicott, Lowth, Price, Kippis, and Blair, divines; Fielding, Richardson, Sterne, and Smollett, novelists; Lyttleton, Hume, Robertson, and Gibbon, historians; Ramsey, Chesterfield, Johnson, Hawkesworth, Burke, and Melmoth, wrote chiefly on miscellancous subjects ; Johnson excelled also as a poet and biographer.
 Name some other great characters.
 Keill, Saunderson, and Robins, mathematicians; Hearne, and Baker, antiquaries; Sir Hans Sloane, and Hales, naturalists; Graham, Brindley, and Harrison, mechanics; Flamstead, Bradley, and Ferguson, astronomers.
 Which four of our British queens have given the greatest proofs of courage and intrepidity?
 Boadicea, queen of the Iceni, Philippa, wife to Edward the third, Margaret of Anjou, wife to Henry the sixth, and Elizabeth, who reigned in her own right.
 What English kings, since the conquest, have ascended the throne when minors?
-Henry the third, E l-
+Henry the third, E !- ward the third, Richard the second, Henry the sixth, Edward the fifth, and Edward the sixth.